Swopper050/home_sensors/README.md

-# home_sensors
+# Home sensors

-Code and documentation for the sensors I use at home
+Code and documentation for the sensors I use at home.